Army Basing Programme

 Since that announcement, Wiltshire Council has been working closely with key partners to ensure the right level of facilities and services including education, transport, leisure and healthcare provision are in place in time for the relocation of service personnel and their families.

-The Defence Infrastructure Organisation is providing service family accommodation of some 900 new dwellings at Bulford, Ludgershall and Larkhill in addition to purchasing 100 homes at Tidworth.
+The Defence Infrastructure Organisation is providing service family accommodation (SFA) of some 900 new dwellings at Bulford, Ludgershall and Larkhill in addition to purchasing 100 homes at Tidworth.
 The Section 106 agreement negotiated to grant planning permission for the totality of the SFA, granted in the Autumn of 2016, provides funding for 1,125 new school places, 90 early years places, as well as contributions for other infrastructure necessitated by the programme.

 In planning this work, Wiltshire Council and the MOD are engaging other public authorities such as the NHS and the emergency services to ensure plans are sustainable to deliver services to the military community without detriment to the civilian community.